kiusthugs/Grassroots-Fundraising-Assessment/README.md

 # Grassroots-Fundraising-Assessment

+## Description
-## This repo contains the code for the coding assessment provided by Grassroots Funding
+This repository contains the code for the coding assessment provided by Grassroots Funding.
+The assessment focuses on evaluating various fundraising strategies and their effectiveness.